mdn/content/files/en-us/webassembly/javascript_interface/table/index.md

 ## Instance properties

 - [`Table.prototype.length`](/en-US/docs/WebAssembly/JavaScript_interface/Table/length) {{ReadOnlyInline}}
-  - : Returns the length of the table, i.e. the number of elements.
+  - : Returns the length of the table, i.e. the number of elements in the table.

 ## Instance methods

 - [`Table.prototype.get()`](/en-US/docs/WebAssembly/JavaScript_interface/Table/get)
   - : Accessor function — gets the element stored at a given index.
 - [`Table.prototype.grow()`](/en-US/docs/WebAssembly/JavaScript_interface/Table/grow)
-  - : Increases the size of the Table instance by a specified number of elements.
+  - : Increases the size of the `Table` instance by a specified number of elements.
 - [`Table.prototype.set()`](/en-US/docs/WebAssembly/JavaScript_interface/Table/set)
   - : Sets an element stored at a given index to a given value.